The title of the article, Nonprofit Email Marketing: How To Create Clickable Messages

 Automate Some Nonprofit Emails.

 Email automation saves your team time and ensures timely, consistent communication with supporters.
-This can help nurture relationships by sending relevant content based on behavior, improving their engagement.
+This can help nurture relationships by sending relevant content based on supporters’ behavior, improving their engagement.

 Here are examples of emails that nonprofits can automate: